 What is Shared Decision Making?

-The conversation brings together:
+A shared decision making conversation brings together:

 Why is it important?